raneemaljabri/raneemaljabri/README.md

 <br clear="both">

-<p align="left">- 💻 Web developer with experience in both front-end and back-end<br>- 🔹 Skilled in Java, Flutter, HTML, CSS, and databases<br>- 🚀 Currently exploring DevOps to enhance development workflows<br>- ⚡ Passionate about solving problems and optimizing code<br>- 🔥 Always learning and keeping up with the latest tech trends</p>
+<p align="left">-  🚀 Junior DevOps Engineer with a strong foundation in cloud and automation<br>- 💻 Web developer with experience in both front-end and back-end<br>- 🔹 Skilled in Java, Flutter, HTML, CSS, and databases<br>- ⚡ Passionate about solving problems and optimizing code<br>- 🔥 Always learning and keeping up with the latest tech trends</p>

 ###